ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### API improvements

-`SectionService::loadSection` has been improved to return a filtered list when user does not have access to a Section, instead of throwing an exception.
+`SectionService::loadSection` has been improved to return a filtered list when user doesn't have access to a Section, instead of throwing an exception.

 ## eZ Platform v2.5.4

 ### Permission improvements

-`RoleService` methods have been improved to return a filtered list when user does not have access to content, instead of throwing an exception.
+`RoleService` methods have been improved to return a filtered list when user doesn't have access to content, instead of throwing an exception.
 The following methods are affected:

 - `RoleService::loadRoles`